 Lake Macquarie Transport Interchange

-The Lake Macquarie Transport Interchange (LMTI) will help turn Glendale into a new employment “super hub” for the Lower Hunter unlocking the potential to create over 3800 local jobs, 90 hectares of land for new commercial and light industrial development, and the construction of around 2700 new residences.
+The Lake Macquarie Transport Interchange (LMTI) will help turn Glendale into a new employment 'super hub' for the Lower Hunter, unlocking the potential to create more than 3,800 local jobs, 90 hectares of land for new commercial and light industrial development, and the construction of about 2,700 new residences.

 The project will provide a major connection between Glendale and Cardiff, creating an important transit interchange that will meet the future transport needs of the Lower Hunter region.

-Following the opening on the first road links in June 2017, the next step is the LMTI project is construction of the highly anticipated Pennant Street Bridge.
+Following the opening of the first road links in June 2017, the next step of the LMTI project is construction of the highly anticipated Pennant Street Bridge.

-Independent studies commissioned by the Council estimated more than 16,000 vehicles would use the proposed bridge every day, including 1500 trucks, vans and other heavy vehicles.
-The campaign to secure $32 million in funding for the next stage of this project has been backed by local MPs, other councils in the Hunter region and regional business groups, as well as individual businesses, such as Stockland, the Hunter Development Corporation, NRMA and Lake Mac Business.
+Independent studies commissioned by Council estimated more than 16,000 vehicles would use the proposed bridge every day, including 1,500 trucks, vans and other heavy vehicles.
+The campaign to secure $32 million in funding for the next stage of this project has been backed by local MPs, other councils in the Hunter region and regional business groups, as well as individual businesses, such as Stockland, the Hunter Development Corporation, NRMS and Lake Mac Business.

 How the Lake Macquarie Transport Interchange will be delivered